Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

-Figure \ref{Single_Vortex_Gaussian_2} also shows the resulting comparison of predictions with experimental measurement based on these linear fits.
-The cross-hairs show the experimentally measured velocities and the elliptical regions bound the experimental uncertainty measurements.
+Figure \ref{Single_Vortex_Gaussian_2} also shows the resulting comparison of predictions with experimental velocity measurements based on linear fits of the measured vortex position.
+The crosshairs show the experimentally measured velocities and the elliptical regions bound the experimental uncertainty measurements.
 With the exception of the untilted vortex case, all of the predicted velocities fall within the uncertainties of the measurements.
-The trajectories along the $v_x=0$ axis with $\xi=0^\circ$ or $\xi=90^\circ $ have the largest deviations from the predicted values, but even in these data sets the measured trajectories match well with the analytical predictions, as can be seen in the Supplemental Material.
-The discrepancies are attributed to the lack of programmed tilt in the $\xi$ angle, allowing for any extraneous sources of vortex tilt from pixelation or overlapping stray light to steer the trajectory of the vortex.
+The trajectories along the $v_x=0$ axis with $\xi_i=0^\circ$ or $90^\circ $ have the largest deviations from the predicted values, but even in these data sets the measured trajectories match well with the analytical predictions.
+The discrepancies are attributed to the lack of programmed tilt in the $\xi_i$ angle, allowing for any extraneous sources of vortex tilt from pixelation or overlapping stray light to steer the trajectory of the vortex.

-In addition to the trajectory measurements, the tilt of the vortex was also measured by fitting the phase data in the same way as described in Fig. \ref{fig:single_vortex_and_setup} with increasing propagation.
+Vortex tilt was measured by fitting the phase data described in Fig. \ref{fig:single_vortex_and_setup}.
 The average of five measurements at each $z$-step confirm that the vortex tilt does remain constant with propagation, as predicted.
-The tilt measurements can be found in the Supplemental Material.

-In this tilted single vortex case, it is surprising to find that the overall dynamics are fairly simple: the vortex velocity remains a constant for a given tilt and the vortex tilt does not evolve with propagation.
-The agreement between theory and experiment for this case is strong, indicating that this model accurately predicts vortex behavior.
-This study also validates that the use of Eq. \ref{v_final} to describe vortex kinematics which highlights the role vortex tilt plays in its subsequent motion.

-In the following section, we follow the natural progression of increasing complexity by considering an additional vortex placed into the beam, forming a symmetric vortex pair.